Kamala Harris and Donald Trump

 What are the U.S. presidential candidates’ records on the region?
 And how might they approach issues like immigration and trade if elected?

-On September 10, the two major U.S. presidential candidates—Democrat Kamala Harris and Republican Donald Trump—will face off in their first, live televised debate.
-While there is no theme for the debate, issues relating to the United States’ relationship with Latin America, including the U.S. southern border, the USMCA trade agreement, and immigration may animate the debate, considering their centrality on the campaign trail.
+On September 10, the two major U.S. presidential candidates—Democrat Kamala Harris and Republican Donald Trump—faced off in their first, live televised debate.
+While only two Latin American countries, Mexico and Venezuela, were referenced by name, the region loomed large in the discourse, with candidates addressing the U.S. southern border, the trade deficit, and the potential for broad based tariffs.
+Immigration, in particular, featured heavily in the 90-minute debate.
 In August 2024, respondents to a Gallup survey rated immigration as the single most important problem in the United States.

-Both candidates have experience with the region.
+Both candidates have experience with Latin America.
 As president, Trump renegotiated the U.S.-Mexico-Canada Agreement and traveled to Buenos Aires for a G20 meeting.
 And, he’s cultivated relationships with leaders like Argentine President Javier Milei and Brazilian ex-President Jair Bolsonaro.

 As vice president, Harris spearheaded a major U.S. initiative related to Central America and traveled to Mexico to meet with President Andrés Manuel López Obrador.